ryanhulseberg/base-html/README.md

 * For images referenced in the CSS I tend to keep them in the css/assets/ folder e.g. sp.png is a sprite I can reference.
 * Images referenced in the HTML are stored in the /img folder.

+## Retina Images ##
+retina.js is prepended to scripts.js and will handle all of your inline retina image needs.
+You can learn more about it and how it works at http://retinajs.com/.
+There is also a mixin called retina-sprite that you can use to handle all of your retina images in CSS.
+Take a look at the mixin as you may have to change the path to the file as well as the background size to get it working.

 ## Fonts ##
 * Included font awesome for icons